ryle-e/ryle-radio-docs/ryle-radio-docs/Scripting/Tracks/RadioTrackWrapper.md

-***Note:** When referring to "tracks" in this documentation, this is usually what we're referring to- all information about the [[RadioTrack]] can be accessed here too AND in the inspector, hence we generally refer to this class as the whole track with the RadioTrack as the "track class" or something similar.*

-These are the containers for [[RadioTrack]]s, specifically for use in the Unity GUI.
+These are the [[#Track|containers]] for [[RadioTrack]]s, specifically for use in the Unity GUI.
 We keep it separate from RadioTracks so that we can use generic values independently of which track is chosen ([[#gain]], [[#attenuation]], etc).
 As well as this, using a wrapper allows the user to choose which track they want using a dropdown in the inspector.

+***Note:** When referring to "tracks" in this documentation, this is usually what we're referring to- all information about the [[RadioTrack]] can be accessed here too AND in the inspector, hence we generally refer to this class as the whole track with the RadioTrack as the "track class" or something similar.*

+## Usage
 When you first create a track, it will look like this:
 ![[Pasted image 20250925190155.png]]
 This is a basic blank slate for you to input information into.
-See below for information about each variable.
+You'll first want to select a track type using [[#Track Type|the dropdown]] near the bottom.

 ---
 ## Inspector Values